chrswt/vicarious-microservice/README.md

 ## Setup

 ### Install all dependencies
+Install `virtualenv` using [pip](https://pypi.python.org/pypi/pip) if you do not already have it installed, `pip install virtualenv`.
+  - Troubleshooting: If you have Anaconda installed, it is likely that your `virtualenv` PATH will not work for this particular implementation, this can be fixed by installing `virtualenv` with the built-in version of Python like so: `/usr/local/bin/pip3.5 install virtualenv`

 To install all the dependencies required to run this microservice, use the command `make install`.

 ### Launching the server
-To run the server, use the command `make launch` (troubleshooting: because we are running on a protected port, `sudo` permissions must be used, either use `sudo -s` to activate `sudo` permissions for your current Terminal session, or execute the command using `sudo make launch`).
+To run the server, use the command `sudo make launch`
+  - Troubleshooting: because we are running on a protected port, `sudo` permissions must be used, either use `sudo -s` to activate `sudo` permissions for your current Terminal session, or execute the command using `sudo make launch`).
 This launches a `virtualenv` with the dependencies installed previously.

 ### Running tests
 To run the included unit tests, use the command `make test` (note that this must be run after the server has been launched).